Graygry/Sifreleyici/README.md

 # Sifreleyici
 OTP (Vernam cipher) File Encryptor and Decryptor.
-Skips first 512 bytes of the file to not encrypt file header.
+Skips first 512 bytes of the file to make file header intact.
 Uses XOR cipher encryption algorithm to encrypt 1 MB of the file with random OTP key and generates random key file.
 Decryption is done with same method in reverse.

 Parameters:<br />
 Sifreleyici --sifrele [file_path] -> Encrypts file with random bits.<br />